Deploy to Cloud Foundry

 This will also generate an xs-security.json

-file, with roles/scopes derived from authorization-related annotations in your CDS models.
+The roles/scopes are derived from authorization-related annotations in your CDS models.
 Ensure to rerun cds compile --to xsuaa

 , as documented in the Authorization guide whenever there are changes to these annotations.